"I'm aware it's a cliche

 - Crowd Song: Almost required for a musical.

 - Crunchtastic: Played straight mainly in media and advertising aimed at kids while hard to take seriously elsewhere.

 - Death by Childbirth: Even though puerperal fever is rare in developed countries, the Hand Wave that "Hey, it can still happen!" makes it a great Freudian Excuse.
+And pueperal fever is not the only thing that can go wrong in childbirth by a long shot.
 And there are still period pieces where it shouldn't be rare at all.

 - Digital Piracy Is Evil: Plenty of parodies of this exist, but it will most likely continue to get straight use in mainstream media for years to come.